Andrew Benintendi Player Props: White Sox vs. Reds

 - The 9.6 strikeouts per nine innings compiled by the Reds pitching staff ranks fourth in the league.

-- The Reds' 4.98 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.98).

-- Reds pitchers combine to rank 13th in baseball in home runs surrendered (33 total, 1.1 per game).
+- Reds pitchers combine to surrender 35 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Greene (0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched) gets the start for the Reds, his seventh of the season.
+- Lodolo makes the start for the Reds, his seventh of the season.
+He is 2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander tossed five innings against the Oakland Athletics, allowing no earned runs while surrendering five hits.
+- In his last outing on Sunday against the Oakland Athletics, the lefty threw five innings, allowing three earned runs while surrendering five hits.

-- In six games this season, the 23-year-old has a 2.89 ERA and 12.9 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.
+- The 25-year-old has a 6.16 ERA and 12.9 strikeouts per nine innings across six games this season, while allowing a batting average of .338 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.